BCadet/arduino-cmake-wrapper/README.md

 ## Commands available in the build environment

 - **make**: build the sketch
-- **make upload SERIAL_PORT_FILE=/dev/ttyACM0** : upload the sketch to an arduino (you need to provide the correct serial port in the variable SERIAL_PORT_FILE and share the serial port with the container by adding the arg `--device=/dev/ttyACM0` to the docker run command)
+- **make upload SERIAL_PORT_FILE=/dev/ttyACM0** : upload the sketch to an arduino (you need to provide the correct serial port in the variable SERIAL_PORT_FILE and share the serial port with the container by adding the arg `--device=/dev/ttyACM0` to the docker run command) **THIS DOES NOT WORK FOR SAMD BOARD, I DON'T KNOW FOR THE OTHERS**
-- **make install**: export the elf and bin files to the folder `cmake_wrapper/binaries` (usefull in the Docker env as the build folder is not retained)

 ## Dependencies